pabz616/diamante/README.md

 ./tests - location of all test suites
-./pages - where all actions for the tests occur ./locators - where the page objects are found for the actions on ./pages ./output - where the test results, screenshots, and allure reports go ./test-data - split into "environment.js", which stores the website urls (allowing to switch between test environments), and "keywords.js" for search
+./pages - where all actions for the tests occur ./locators - where the page objects are found for the actions on ./pages ./performace - where the performance test is located ./output - where the test results, screenshots, and allure reports go ./test-data - split into "environment.js", which stores the website urls (allowing to switch between test environments), and "keywords.js" for search
 ./codecept.conf.js - configuration file for all things relevant to the framework